MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 1. Use the dropdown menu to find group names that already exist for the process, or create your own.
 1. If you made a mistake and want to delete a group, use the trash can icon next to the group name.
 1. At any time, select **Save** on the top right to save your work.
-1. To analyze, you need at least 2 groups.
+1. To analyze, you need at least two groups.
 Otherwise, the process map would not be very meaningful.
 1. When you finish grouping, set **Ready to analyze**  next to **Save**.
 1. Select **Close** to return to the process details page.

 ### Remove sensitive information

-1. Select the step that contains sensitive information.
+1. Select the step that contains information you want to remove.
 1. Edit the step name or description to remove any sensitive information, such as account numbers or passwords.
 1. Delete any screenshots that contain sensitive information.